Vanguard Brokerage Account

 Fund costs and brokerage fees can put a drag on your returns.
-Vanguard's management costs are among the lowest in the industry, so more of your returns stay where they belong—in your account.**
+Vanguard's management costs are among the lowest in the industry,† so more of your returns stay where they belong—in your account.

-Be assured that our trading practices and aligned interests are designed to help get you the best price for your order in a timely fashion.
+Our trading practices and aligned interests are designed to help get you the best price for your order in a timely fashion.

 Find, select, and monitor your investments with competitive screening and research tools.

 Get assistance from our expert, unbiased trading specialists who work for you.

 Trade most stocks and mutual funds wherever you are and whenever you want on your mobile device.

 The sum total of your investments managed toward a specific goal.